ardhiraka/talent_fair_sample_challenge/README.md

    This is where you handle the task
 5. Conclusion / Overall Analysis <br/>
    Write your findings, conclusion, and/or overall analysis here.

+You can also make dashboard out of the data provided using Tableau, Data Studio, or your own preferred platform.

+You can work on either on of those projects (DE or DA/DS) or even both.
+For DE and DA/DS projects, we expect you to build a full data pipeline from the raw data provided, cleaned using ETL you build, and your ML model should consume from your cleaned version of data.

 ## Submission